Financial Institutions • Operational Governance • Board & Audit Readiness

 Justification Framework

-Sole-source and renewal decisions are supported by documented rationale, alternative consideration, and risk context to preserve institutional defensibility.
+Sole-source, renewal, vendor, capital, and expense decisions are supported by documented rationale, alternative consideration, business purpose, receipt support, budget context, and risk context to preserve institutional defensibility.

 P